chrrasmussen/Idris2-Erlang/README.md

 ### Changes to the Idris 2 Compiler

-Currently this repository has a few changes to the Idris 2 compiler, most notably it adds the `--library` flag for exporting named Erlang functions.
+Currently this repository includes a few changes to the Idris 2 compiler, e.g. it adds a `--cg-opt` flag to pass arguments to the code generator.
 I will try to upstream any changes that can benefit the Idris 2 project.

-### Potential Future Functionality

-- Make Idris 2 compile each file (or namespace) into its own Erlang module.
-This could drastically improve code generation time and compile-time on the Erlang side.

 ### Missing Functionality